 In Singapore, applying and availing for almost all sorts of personal loans is very common among its residents and more often than not used to cover personal expenses or to purchase personal items, gadgets, and appliances.
 However, lately, Singaporeans have started to discover new ways of using personal loans more constructively.
 For instance, personal loans are used today to consolidate current debts of an individual.
 This type of personal loan is usually defined as a debt consolidation loan, usually accomplished by applying for a single type of bank loan or through your credit card company to cover two or more types of debt.

 In general, Personal loans are availed to cover any kind of personal expense that cannot be met by the borrower’s current income status.
 In some instances, borrowers who are at the same time old and reliable clients of particular financial institutions can even get a large amount of personal loan to cover large expenses such as home renovation or even to use the fund as a down payment for a new vehicle.
-In olden times financial assistance was given by a loan company such as a conventional bank usually refers to this type of financial help as character loan and this is simply because the borrower’s personal character and status are quite well known with the bank or lending company.
+In olden times financial assistance was given by a loan company such as a conventional bank usually refers to this type of financial help as character loan and this is simply because the borrower’s personal character and status are quite well known with the bank or personal loan lending company.

 The well and richly developed economic situation that exists in Singapore today have allowed the residents to be secured in applying for financial assistance from both public and private financial institutions.
 A high percentage of individuals and families here earn enough income to allow them to apply for the type of loans to cover purchases of homes and other properties or to use the funds for additional or unexpected expenses.
 Because seeking financial assistance from lenders in Singapore has become common, various lending institutions other than banks and conventional lending companies have mushroomed in the country.